selabhvl/dat110public/week2/week2.md

 Download and install the [Maven](https://maven.apache.org) tool.

 Test that the installation works.
-This can be done by creating a Maven project in the Eclipse IDE and then use Maven to compile the project.
+This can be done by creating a Maven project and then use Maven to compile the project.
 It suffices that that project contains a Hello World program in Java.